-This article discusses treatments for knee osteoarthritis that do not work or are in fact detrimental and accelerate the need for knee replacement.
+This article discusses treatments for conservative non-surgical knee osteoarthritis that do not work or are in fact detrimental and accelerate the need for knee replacement.

 With predictions for millions of knee replacements annually on the horizon, researchers are coming to terms with the general failure of conservative, non-surgical treatments to provide a long-lasting alternative to surgery.
 Further, these conservative treatments are more thought of as “delaying” tactics.

 Doctors at the Department of Physical Medicine and Rehabilitation, Rehabilitation Institute of Chicago published research suggesting that cortisone and hyaluronic acid provided only short-term relief.
-They found cortisone decreased pain and symptoms associated with osteoarthritis for up to 3 week and hyaluronic acid was most beneficial between 5 and 13 week after treatment.2
+They found cortisone decreased pain and symptoms associated with osteoarthritis for up to 3 week and hyaluronic acid was most beneficial between 5 and 13 week after treatment.(2) More on this below.

 Conservative care failure – NSAIDs

-Further, research suggests that the use of this nonsteroidal anti-inflammatory accelerates articular cartilage breakdown in osteoarthritis, and that, “Use of this product poses a significant risk in accelerating osteoarthritis joint breakdown.
-Anyone using this product for the pain of osteoarthritis should be under a doctor’s care and the use of this product should be with the very lowest dosage and for the shortest duration of time.”3 Please see Ross Hauser MD’s article When NSAIDs make pain worse.
+In 2010, Dr. Hauser wrote in the Journal of Prolotherapy: Further, research suggests that the use of this nonsteroidal anti-inflammatory accelerates articular cartilage breakdown in osteoarthritis, and that, “Use of this product poses a significant risk in accelerating osteoarthritis joint breakdown.
+Anyone using this product for the pain of osteoarthritis should be under a doctor’s care and the use of this product should be with the very lowest dosage and for the shortest duration of time.”4

 Patients who had an injection of a corticosteroid every three months for two years, had significantly greater cartilage volume loss and no significant difference in knee pain compared to patients who received a placebo injection, according to a study published in the Journal of the American Medical Association, JAMA.